Top 10 party Games

 Baked Garlic Parmesan Wings

-These garlic parmesan wings are crispy on the outside, juicy on the inside, and full of amazing flavor!
-They’re first tossed in oil for a crispy coating, baked, then finished with a delicious butter garlic sauce and fresh parmesan.
+These baked garlic parmesan wings are crispy on the outside, juicy on the inside, and full of amazing flavor!
+We’ve perfected how to bake them in a way that’s easy and gives you the best flavor and crunch!

 Prevent your screen from going dark